Home Northern Territory Darwin Visit Kakadu National Park in 3 days

 During your stay in Australia’s Top End, and after exploring Darwin, Litchfield National Park, Katherine and Nitmiluk National Park, it’s time to discover the famous Kakadu National Park.
 This gigantic national park is a truly fascinating place, both for its landscapes, its culture, its flora and its fauna which are incredibly rich!
 Here is an article to know everything and better discover this iconic place in Australia.

-Kakadu: When to go and how to get there?
+Kakadu National Park: how to get there?

 How do I get to the park?